dexie/dexie-website/docs/Table/Table.update().md

 ### Return Value

-[Promise](/docs/Promise/Promise) with the number of updated records (1 if an object was updated, otherwise 0).
-The reason for a result of 0 can be either that the provided key was not found, or if the provided data was identical to existing data so that nothing was updated.
+[Promise](/docs/Promise/Promise) with the number of updated records (1 if an object that match the criteria was found and updated (regardless of whether the update affects the object or not), otherwise 0).
+A result of 0 indicates that the given key was not found.

 ### Remarks